haseebanwar/create-react-pkg/README.md

 ## Integrated Playground

-Integrated playground is a React app development server that makes it significantly easier to build and view your library in browser.
+Integrated playground is a React app development server that makes it significantly easier to build and view your React library in browser.

 To get started with the playground, first run: